Tétouan: Modern history

 Tétouan was further expanded when it became the capital of the Spanish protectorate in Morocco between 1913 and 1956.
 The Spanish administration built several new neighborhoods outside the walled medina.
 The city underwent an intense urban transformation for which its new neighborhoods and buildings, called "Ensanche" (meaning extension), acquired an image very similar to those of other Spanish cities of the time.
 Its structure was organized around a large circular plaza, Plaza Moulay el Mehdi (formerly Plaza Primo de Rivera).
 The influence of the protectorate has remained important even after the independence of the country in 1956.

 In January 1984, and in the midst of the Years of Lead under the reign of King Hassan II (died 1999), a revolt spread into several cities for a number of days due to price hikes for basic goods following the implementation of the IMF's and the World Bank's structural adjustment programme.
 The revolt was thwarted by a military intervention.
 Twenty people were killed in Tétouan and many others were arrested and received heavy sentences.

 Many people in the city still speak Spanish.
 On road signs, names are often written both in Spanish and in Arabic, though many signs are in Arabic and French, the second language of modern Morocco.

 Culture

 An exhibit at the Tetouan Ethnographic Museum.

 Culture

 Tétouan is famed for its fine craftsmanship and musical delicacy and has been part of the UNESCO Creative Cities Network in the area of Crafts and Folk Art since 2017.
 Its cultural heritage is the product of the interaction between different cultural influences throughout centuries.
-It is mainly characterized by its Andalusian style and way of living, but Berber, Jewish, and colonial Spanish influences are present too.
+It is mainly characterized by its Andalusian style and ways of living; Berber, Jewish, and Spanish influences are also present.